-Waterford Park (shown above in Winter and on this webpage background in Spring) was established in 2005.
+Waterford Park (shown above was established in 2005.
 The goal of Waterford Park is to develop a “passive” park in Frederick, MD making use of native plants to enhance the area for wildlife and to educate the public about the benefits of native plants, while at the same time maintaining space for other existing uses of the park.

 Funding for Waterford Park is provided by grants, membership dues, and donations from members and community supporters.